dime-coin/electrum-docs/ssl.rst

-How to configure SSL with Electrum
+How to Configure SSL with Electrum-Dime
 ==================================

-This page was written for Electrum 4.0 (currently in development_)
+This page was written for Electrum 1.0 (currently in development_)

 You should have a TLS/SSL private key and a public certificate for your domain set up already (signed by a CA, for example free Letsencrypt_)